dencoseca/recipe-costings/README.md

 ## Reflection

-My goal with this project was to learn how to use JavaScript on the back-end.
+My goal with this project was to learn how to use JavaScript on the backend.
 It was a great gateway into learning the MERN stack in small steps.
-It was interesting using EJS to serve the HTML from the app hosted on Heroku, without the need for a front-end.
+It was interesting using EJS to serve the HTML from the app hosted on Heroku, without the need for a frontend.
 This meant that it was a very pure way to learn RESTful routing techniques, with all the logic handled with Express.

 This was also my first foray into communicating with a database and handling user accounts.
-It was really interesting dealing with security for user logins and data validation for the RESTful API.
+It was really interesting dealing with security for user logins using middleware and data validation for the RESTful API.

 ## Skills Gained